softboik/Game10003-a3-olwynr/README.md

 This is my game, Pong Pt.
 2.

-To start, you hit the space bar hitting C or X will rotate through a predetermined set of random colors for the ball
+To start, you hit the space bar

+Hitting C or X will rotate through a predetermined set of random colors for the ball

 The W and S keys control the Blue Paddle
 The Up and Down arrows control the Red Paddle